Naim Dangoor: Honours

-He received an OBE in 2006, a CBE in the 2012 New Year Honours List, and was made a Knight Bachelor in the Queen's 2015 Birthday Honours list.
+He was appointed OBE in 2006, and CBE in the 2012 New Year Honours List, and was made a Knight Bachelor in the Queen's 2015 Birthday Honours list.
 He became the second-oldest person to be knighted, and the oldest to be knighted for the first time – Robert Mayer was 101 when he was made a Knight Commander of the Royal Victorian Order, but he had already been made a Knight Bachelor at the age of 60.

-In 2012 Dangoor was made a fellow of Birkbeck College, part of the University of London.
+In 2012, Dangoor was made a fellow of Birkbeck College, part of the University of London.
 This was in addition to his honorary fellowship of the Royal Albert Hall of Arts and Sciences, awarded in 2007.

-In April 2015, to mark his birthday, Coca-Cola published a piece on the first Coca-Cola bottler of Iraq sharing a centenary with the iconic Coca-Cola bottle.
+In April 2015, to mark his 101st birthday, Coca-Cola published a piece on the first Coca-Cola bottler of Iraq sharing a centenary with the iconic Coca-Cola bottle.